A message to men who carry the weight of emptiness in silence

 - anxiety or depression is ever-present

-- relief is sought from caffeine and alcohol
+- caffeine and alcohol become a constant indulgence

 - relationships suffer